 While it may be tempting to let your dog chase after the wildlife, it is important to remember that your dog is part of the wildlife too.
 If you are in an area with bears or other predators, it is best to keep your dog close to you and under control.

-Check your dog for ticks after the ride
+Check your dog for ticks after the mountain bike ride

 Ticks are tiny parasites that attach themselves to animals (including humans) and suck their blood.
-Ticks can transmit diseases to both you and your dog, so it is important to check your dog for ticks after a ride.
+Ticks can transmit diseases to both you and your dog.
+It is important to check your dog for ticks after a ride.

-To check your dog for ticks, simply run your hands over their fur, paying close attention to their head, neck, and feet.
+To check your dog for ticks, simply run your hands over its fur.
+Pay close attention to their head, neck, and feet.
 If you find a tick, carefully remove it with tweezers.
 If you are unsure how to remove a tick, consult your veterinarian.

 There are many mountain bikers that ride with dogs.
-This means that while you are out for a ride with your dog, you are likely to run into other riders that also have dogs.
+While you are out for a ride, you are likely to run into other riders with dogs.

-One great way to socialize your dog in preparation for going on the trail is to take them to places where there are lots of people and other dogs to interact with.
-Dog parks are a great place to go in order for your dog to get used to playing with and being around other dogs.
+It is important to properly socialize your dog before taking them out mountain biking.
+This includes getting them used to other dogs, people, and animals.
+Socialize your dog in preparation for going on the trail by taking them to places where there are lots of other dogs.
+Dog parks are a great place to go in order for your dog to get used to being around other dogs.

 My dog loves meeting new friends on the trail and does not have issues when we come across other dogs or people.
-When he was a puppy we made sure to take him everywhere we went.
+When he was a puppy we took him everywhere we went.
 We practiced his commands in many different social situations, especially with distractions such as people, other dogs, and other animals.

 Mountain biking with a dog can be an amazing experience.
 It is important to remember to start slow, take breaks often, and know the area well before taking your dog out mountain biking with you.
 With a little preparation, you and your pup will be able to enjoy many great adventures together.